Power plant list

 2 The aim of the capacity reserve is to stabilize the system in critical situations.

-3 Non-intermittent sources refer to all energy sources with the exception of renewable sources such as hydro, solar and wind.
+3 Non-intermittent sources refer to all energy sources with the exception of renewable sources such as hydropower, solar and wind.

 Date of modification: 2024.04.16